Skip to content

 Then the vacation ends and I return to work.
 Gradually, my nighttime entertainment peters out.
 Dreams are neither good nor bad, they’re just vague impressions of a locality or an object that are forgotten as soon as my feet hit the floor.

-But like I said, it was only a dream.
-(If it wasn’t a dream, would I really be writing about it?)
+But, like I said, it was only a dream.
+(And if it weren’t, would I really be writing about it?)

 Posted in The 9 to 5.